All those folds and flappy cheeks. Cute, right? (Stop sniggering, you cat lovers.)

 Why does skin sag?

-Though you can’t do much about softened bones apart from eating calcium-rich foods and getting plenty of sun (vitamin D), by eating healthy you can restore the (pleasant) chubbiness to your face.
+Though you can’t do much about softened bones apart from eating calcium-rich foods and getting plenty of sun (vitamin D), by eating healthy, you can restore the (pleasant) chubbiness to your face.

 Your best leeway is the first factor: tissues.

 The connective tissue (a.k.a. glue) that holds our skin cells together are composed of collagen and elastin protein fibers.
 Collagen gives your skin firmness, while elastin gives it elasticity.
 Together, they hold our skin taut while also making it soft and supple.
-Loosen or remove these fibers and the skin no longer can support itself.
+Loosen or remove these fibers and the skin can no longer support itself.
 This is a major reason for it to sag.

 Under which circumstances can these fibers fall short in supply?

 Ageing (the major reason), pregnancy, weight changes (shouldn’t have gone on that unhealthy crash diet), sun damage, and even genetics (definitely not your fault) can cause your skin to head southward.